northosts/wuxt/README.md

 With the `slug` endpoint we add that function, which is first looking for a post with the given slug and then for a page.
 The `embed` parameter is working for the `slug` endpoint.

+#### Meta fields

+The **_WordPress_** Rest API does not include meta fields in the post objects by default.
+For two of the most common plugins, ACF and Yoast WordPress SEO, we have automatically added the values of these fields.
+They are located in the `meta` section of the response objects.